 It’s a relief to write to you knowing that Election 2020 has been decided and that we can begin moving forward.
 Despite our two days off, last week was long, hard and strange.
 Many of us stayed up watching news or refreshing web pages late into Tuesday night waiting for some definitive result… and then again on Wednesday… and on Thursday.
-With nothing conclusive, we focused our coverage on and some in other races to tide over students and teachers while we all waited… and waited for Arizona, Nevada, Pennsylvania and Georgia to finish their count.
+With nothing conclusive, we focused our coverage on the results of our student polls and some groundbreaking wins in other races to tide over students and teachers while we all waited… and waited for Arizona, Nevada, Pennsylvania and Georgia to finish their count.
 I thought Friday night would surely bring resolution.
 In the end, I didn’t get my news from John King or Steve Kornacki, but from the internal Slack channel where several dedicated, sleep-deprived Content team members had been keeping vigil and coordinating coverage.

 Like us, students will certainly have heard the news over the weekend, but they’ll read about it on Newsela.
 We selected as our headline story, Biden wins White House, vowing new direction for divided US, authored by the Associated Press, because of its reputation for impartiality (not to mention their speed).
 And because she’s made history in many ways, we ran an additional headline article, Harris becomes first Black woman, South Asian elected VP.
 Stay tuned later this week for leveled text versions of the victory speeches delivered by Biden and Harris on Saturday night.
 I’m proud of the team’s hard work and grateful for all they’ve done to prepare teachers for a Monday morning like no other.